abhilashkrishnan/berlin-framework/README.md

 The project is divided into sub projects.
 You can use your preferred IDE for development.

 ##Build
-We are using Gradle build system to build the projects.
+We are using Gradle to build the projects.

 ##Tutorials
 We suggest you to build and run the berlin-webmvc-test project.